yAOwzers/tp/docs/UserGuide.md

 > :bulb: When you want to `add` a `page`, you must select a `section` first.

 Format: `select /n[NOTEBOOK] /s[SECTION] /p[NUMBER]`
+These are the parameters required in the command.
 * `NOTEBOOK`: the title of the expected `notebook`.
 * `SECTION`: the title of the expected `section` in `notebook`.
 * `NUMBER`: the page number in the expected `section`.